-If the boat runs aground, first check persons aboard for injury.
-Then check for damage to the boat.
-If the outboard strikes an underwater hazard, check for boat and outboard unit damage.
-If the engine vibrates excessively after striking an underwater obstruction, it may indicate a damaged propeller.
-If vibration is noticeable, return to port slowly to prevent further outboard damage from an out-of-balance condition.
+If the boat runs aground, first check persons aboard for injury, then check for damage to the boat.
+If the lower unit of the engine strikes an underwater hazard, check for damage on the boat and lower unit of the engine.
+If the engine vibrates excessively after striking an underwater obstruction, it may indicate a damaged propeller or damage to the lower unit of the engine.
+If the vibration is noticeable, return to port slowly to prevent further damage from an out-of-balance condition.
 Watch the temperature gauge to make sure you do not overheat the engine.